Required Documentation for Form I-20 or Form DS-2019 Issuance

-The immigration process cannot begin until a student is fully admitted and has confirmed enrollment.
-Prospective applicants should contact the relevant admissions office.
+The F-1 or J-1 immigration process begins only after a student is fully admitted and has confirmed enrollment.
+Prospective applicants should contact their program’s admissions office.

 Please read these instructions carefully.
-Submitting incorrect or incomplete documentation to the International Student Portal will delay the issuance of the Form I-20 or Form DS-2019.
+Submitting incorrect or incomplete documentation delays Form I-20 or Form DS-2019 issuance.

-Students must submit a scan/picture of the biographic (photo) page of their passport, ensuring the machine-readable lines at the bottom of the page are visible in the image.
+Students must submit an image of their passport biographic (photo) page, ensuring the machine-readable lines at the bottom of the page are visible.

 Passports must generally be valid at least six months into the future at all times when in the United States.

-- F-1 students must demonstrate proof of funding for themselves and any F-2 dependents for the first 9-month academic year or for the duration of the program if shorter than 9 months.
+F-1 students must demonstrate funding for the first 9-month academic year or for the full program duration if shorter.

-- J-1 students must demonstrate proof of funding for themselves and any J-2 dependents for the entire duration of the academic program and must contact their IS Advisor to calculate their total estimated expenses for programs longer than 9 months.
+J-1 students must demonstrate funding for the full program duration, including summers, and must contact their IS Advisor to calculate total estimated expenses for programs longer than 9 months.

-- $4,500 USD per 9-month academic year for each additional dependent
+- $5,000 per 9-month academic year for each additional dependent

 OGS cannot accept: